froggleston/cryptofrog-strategies/README.md

 You'll need:
 - Python 3.7+
 - Jupyter Notebook for the live_plotting.ipynb
-- Solipsis_v4 custom_indicators.py
+- Solipsis_v4 custom_indicators.py (now included in this repo - thanks for the go-ahead @werkkrew)
 - finta
-- TA-Lib
+- TA-Lib (I run my bot on a Raspberry Pi 400, so you'll need to build TA-Lib as per the Freqtrade docs if you're doing the same)
 - Pandas
 - Numpy